DanielEgan/ContainerTraining/README.md

 You should receive a **Login Succeeded** when it is complete.

 To push an image to ACR you need to have it locally.
-You could pull it from github and tag it but we already have ours local.
+You could pull it from dockerhub and tag it but we already have ours local.
 We just need to tag it close to the same way when we uploaded it to Dockerhub.

 We need to issue the following command using docker.